dmehra/kids-who-code/README.md

 ## Coding iPad Apps

 With my own kids, I found the iPad to be the ideal platform for beginning programmers for the following reasons:
+* often used by parents as an infanticide prevention device
 * decent apps exist that are fun, educational, and need minimal parental involvement
 * touchscreen drag-and-drop is much easier for little hands than mouse/keyboard controls
 * visual instruction primitives (e.g. arrows) in the apps make this an option for pre-readers.